rlucente-se-jboss/ib-fips-stig/README.md

 where UUID matches the UUID of the composed ISO installer.

 ### Prepare the boot ISO
-Modify the ISO installer to add the modified kickstart file.
+Modify the ISO installer to add the modified kickstart file and the kernel arguments.

+    . demo.conf
     sudo mkksiso \
+        -c "$KERNEL_ARGS" \
         --ks pre-stig.ks \
         UUID-installer.iso \
         pre-stig.iso